 There are many reasons why a rhinoplasty procedure may not produce ideal results.
-At FacesFirst, we want our patients to be completely confident in how they look, which is why we offer the revision rhinoplasty procedure, which corrects any undesired outcomes from previous rhinoplasty surgeries.
+At FacesFirst, we want our patients to be completely confident in how they look, which is why we offer the revision rhinoplasty procedure, which corrects any undesired outcomes from previous nose surgery.
 Get the results you expected the first time.
 Feel confident when you look in the mirror with a revision rhinoplasty in Denver, CO.

-Revision rhinoplasty is a term to describe a nose surgery procedure to correct problems or deformities from a previous rhinoplasty.
+Revision rhinoplasty is a term to describe a facial plastic surgery procedure to correct problems or deformities from a previous rhinoplasty.
 It’s sometimes called a secondary rhinoplasty or rhinoplasty revision.
-Dr. Christopher Cote is a specialist in revision rhinoplasty.
+Dr. Christopher Cote is a facial plastic surgeon and specialist in revision rhinoplasty procedures.
 He has the experience and expertise needed to correct problems, and he takes pride in giving patients results they can be confident in.
-Regardless of who performed your initial rhinoplasty, Dr. Cote can offer a successful revision procedure.
+Regardless of who performed your primary rhinoplasty, Dr. Cote can offer a successful revision rhinoplasty procedure.

-Revision rhinoplasty is generally considered one of the more difficult procedures among all cosmetic surgeries.
-This is due to the fact that damaged cartilage will need to be virtually rebuilt to create the new nasal skeleton.
-To build a new nasal skeleton, graft material, or cartilage, may be harvested from one of three areas of the body: the nasal septum (septal) cartilage, ear (conchal) cartilage, or the rib (costal) cartilage.
+Revision rhinoplasty is generally considered one of the more difficult plastic surgery procedures.
+This is due to the complicated anatomy and the fact that damaged cartilage and scar tissue will need to be virtually rebuilt to create the new nasal skeleton.
+To build a new nasal skeleton, a cartilage graft may be harvested from one of three areas of the body: the nasal septum (septal) cartilage, ear (conchal) cartilage, or the rib (costal) cartilage.
 In some cases, the damage may be too severe to safely be taken from these areas, and synthetic tissue may be used instead.
-Another possibility is that all of the above may be used, both the natural and synthetic cartilage.
+Another possibility is that all of the above may be used, both natural and synthetic cartilage.

 Because revision rhinoplasty is a more complicated procedure, it is crucial that you choose an experienced and trustworthy plastic surgeon.
-Dr. Cote is double-board certified and has been performing successful plastic surgery procedures for more than twenty years.
+Dr. Cote is a double-board certified, experienced rhinoplasty surgeon and has been performing successful facial plastic surgery and nose surgery procedures for more than twenty years.